Spontaneous emission in Casimir-Rabi oscillations through a weak optomechanical coupling: SPONTANEOUS EMISSION OF THE MECHANICALLY EXCITED STATE

-An intriguing physical phenomenon depicted in Fig.~\ref{F4} warrants further investigation.
 In the quantum trajectory simulation, the selection of the system's dissipation channel is found to be proportional to the dissipation rate of the corresponding mode.
 This implies that as the photon (phonon) dissipation rate increases, the number of trajectories that emit photons (phonons) also increases.
-This is exemplified by the statistical data presented in Fig.~\ref{F6}, which is obtained by the 500 trajectory simulations.
-When the phonon dissipation rate is five times larger than the photon dissipation rate, the number of photon emissions is markedly smaller than the number of phonon emissions.
-When the phonon dissipation rate is equal to or less than the photon dissipation rate, the number of photon emissions becomes significant.
-This indicates that a minimal mechanical dissipation rate is helpful to discern the photons generated by a DCE simulation.
-A further noteworthy outcome is that the ratio between the number of trajectories for two-photon (two/three phonon) bundle emission and the number of trajectories for photon (phonon) emission exhibits no correlation with the photon (phonon) dissipation rate.
-Since the time interval between the emission of two photons (two phonons) is less than the photons lifetime $1/\gamma_{a}$ (or the phonons lifetime $1/\gamma_{b}$), such an emission can be considered a bundle emission~\cite{PhysRevLett.124.053601,PhysRevLett.133.043601}.
+This is exemplified by the statistical data presented in Fig.~\ref{F6}.
+When the phonon dissipation rate is five times larger than the photon dissipation rate, the number of photon emission trajectories is markedly smaller than the number of phonon emission trajectories.
+When the phonon dissipation rate is equal to or less than the photon dissipation rate, the number of photon emission trajectories becomes significant.
+This suggests that increasing the photon dissipation rate appropriately can enhance the number of photon emission trajectories.

-For comparisons, we have simulated two- and three-photon emission in the absence of Casimir-Rabi oscillations using the quantum trajectory approach.
-As illustrated in Fig.~\ref{F7}, the probability of two-photon and two-phonon bundle emission is higher in the presence of Casimir-Rabi oscillations than in its absence.
-This is due to the fact that Casimir-Rabi oscillations cause the system to oscillate between the two-photon state and the three-phonon state, resulting in fluctuations in the probability of photon and phonon emission.
-This fluctuation affects the emission interval between two photons or two phonons, thereby increasing the probability of two-photon and two-phonon bundle emission.